Modularity of counting functions of convex planar polygons with rationality conditions: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for helpful comments.
 This research was supported by the Deutsche Forschungsgemeinschaft (German Research Foundation) under the Collaborative Research Centre / Transregio (CRC/TRR 191) on Symplectic Structures in Geometry, Algebra, and Dynamics.
-J. Zhou was also supported by a start-up grant at Tsinghua University, the Young overseas high-level talents introduction plan of China, and the national key research and development program of China (No. 2022YFA1007100).
+This result is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101001179).
 Part of J. Zhou's work was done while he was a postdoc at the Mathematical Institute of University of Cologne and was supported by German Research Foundation Grant CRC/TRR 191.
+J. Zhou was also supported by the national key research and development program of China (No. 2022YFA1007100), a start-up grant at Tsinghua University, the Young overseas high-level talents introduction plan of China.